VashBaldeus/GTAWorld-Screenshot-Editor/README.md

 - [MapleToo](https://github.com/MapleToo/GTAW-Log-Parser) - for his chat-parsing class.

 ## Additional Information
 Distributed under the GPLv3 license.
-See [LICENSE.md](LICENSE) for more information.
+See [LICENSE](LICENSE) for more information.